mt-webdev/fizz-buzz-angular/README.md

 it ensures to have knowledge about RxJs, async operations, testing & just a little bit of CSS.
 I chose `Tailwind` to save even more time, to allow rapid prototyping.

-The not so nice thing about my solution is, that I spread the actual `state` across to many layers in my opinion.
-But I am wearing our little one in a baby carrier in front of me right at this moment :-) Sorry for the excuse.
+The not so nice thing about my solution is, that I spread the actual `state` across too many layers in my opinion (meaning `game$` & `values` array).
+But I am wearing our little one in a baby carrier in front of me right at this moment :-)
+Sorry for the excuse.

 ## Services